Facebook Tracking Pixel

 For Italian businesses, it’s an opportunity to tap into a market of disabled users which has been historically underserved.
 In doing so, companies can absorb a range of business benefits including; extending their customer reach, demonstrating a commitment to social responsibility, and improve the overall user experience.

-Free EAA Compliance Check of your Website
+Free EAA Compliance Audit of your Website

 Detecting EAA Compliance issues has never been easier than it is now.
-At Recite Me we offer a free automated scan of your websites homepage.
-This will identify and highlight any non-compliance on your website.
+At Recite Me we offer a free audit of your websites homepage.
+This will identify and highlight any non-compliance on your website as it relates to the European Accessibility Act and WCAG.
 Followed by recommendations on how to implement the necessary changes to improve your websites accessibility score and standing.

 Italian accessibility laws that regulate the implementation of EAA